-All fees are payable by the deadline published on the official Academic Calendar and on the Bursar's Office web page for each academic term.
+All fees are payable by the deadline published on the official Academic Calendar and the Bursar's Office web page for each academic term.
 Registration is not complete until all fees are paid.
 The Institute reserves the right at any time during the semester to drop any student from classes for failure to pay fees.
 In no case is a regulation waived or an exception granted because a student pleads ignorance of the regulation or asserts that they were not informed of it by an advisor or other authority.
-Students who owe the Institute money and have been placed on "Hold" because of failure to pay may have their account forwarded to a professional collection agency.
+Students who owe the Institute money and have been placed on "hold" for failure to pay may have their account forwarded to a professional collection agency.

 Choosing a Payment Option

 Online By Credit Card or WebCheck

-The Bursar's Office accepts ACH and credit card (AMEX, Visa, MasterCard & Discover) payments on-line.
+The Bursar's Office accepts WebChecks and credit card payments online.
 To make a payment for an account, go to Buzzport and select the PayNow–Bursar icon on the Home or Student tab.

-Make all checks or money orders payable to Georgia Institute of Technology.
-The student's ID number must be clearly printed on all checks or money orders.
-Payments must be received (not postmarked) by 4:00 PM, Eastern Standard Time, on the fee deadline date.
+Checks or money orders should be made payable to Georgia Institute of Technology.
+The student's identification number must be clearly notated on checks or money orders.
+Payments must be received (not postmarked) by 4:00 p.m., Eastern Time, on the payment deadline date.
 Mail payments to the following address:

 Georgia Institute of Technology